Hot Flashes In Children - Causes, Symptoms And Treatment

 6. Phobia

 A phobia is a feeling of fear for a thing or a situation.
-If your child has any phobia, then it is likely that they will have a sudden outbreak of perspiration and the feeling of warmth all over their body.
+If your child has any phobia, then it is likely that they will have a sudden outbreak of perspiration and the feeling of warmth all over their body (9).

 7. Spicy food

 These days kids gorge on spicy and junk food.
-Such foods also aggravate the condition of hot flashes.
+Such foods also aggravate the condition of hot flashes (2).

-Hot flashes usually stop within four to five years in children.
-But if they persist for longer consult your pediatrician, as it might signal an underlying medical condition.
+Hot flashes usually stop after some time.
+But if they persist for longer, consult your pediatrician, as it might signal an underlying medical condition.

 US-based board-certified physician Dr. Laura Purdy says, “Some risk factors that increase the likelihood of hot flashes in children include obesity, stress, and anxiety.
 In addition, hormonal conditions such as hyperthyroidism and hypothyroidism may cause hot flashes.”